obsproject/rfcs/text/0039-service-overhaul.md

 ### `custom-services`

-If OBS Studio need to be heavily dependent to one service plugin, it must be this one.
+If OBS Studio needs to be heavily dependent on one service plugin, it must be this one.

 This plugin is meant to provide replacements for the `"rtmp_custom"` type.

 #### `"custom_service"`

-This the only service of this plugin thar will be exposed to the user through the UI.
+This the only service of this plugin that will be exposed to the user through the UI.

 The protocol will be selected by the user and the properties view will change depending of the protocol.

-This service will all first-party protocol, the properties view will change visible fields depending on the protocol.
+This service will support all first-party protocols, the properties view will change visible fields according to the protocol.

-And also support any third-party protocol by allowing to choose which fields (e.g., username + password, stream key, custom field…) to add in the view.
+And also support any third-party protocols by allowing to choose which fields (e.g., username + password, stream key, custom field…) to add in the view.

-This service will be registered in the "post load module" step (`obs_post_load_modules()`) to make the service aware of all registered protocol in the "load module" step.
+This service will be registered in the "post load module" step (`obs_post_load_modules()`) to make the service aware of all registered protocols in the "load module" step.

 #### Custom type per protocol